kckecheng/linux_os/system_call.rst

 We will only demonstrate the basics of ftrace with several examples related with system call analysis instead of covering the tool thoroughly.
 Please refer to https://www.kernel.org/doc/Documentation/trace/ftrace.txt for more information.

-**function trace**
+**function tracer**

 One of the most useful feature of ftrace is its capability of tracing functions defined in kernel space.
-System calls are implemented in kernel, so we can trace them with ftrace.
+System calls are implemented in kernel, we can thereby trace them with ftrace.
 Let's trace the system call **dup** as before.

 ::